 - HIV stands for human immunodeficiency virus.

-- HIV is found in the following body fluids of an infected person: semen, blood, vaginal and anal fluids and breast milk.
+- HIV is found in semen, blood, vaginal and anal fluids, and breastmilk.

-- HIV cannot be transmitted through sweat, saliva or urine.
+- HIV can’t be transmitted through sweat, saliva or urine.

 What is AIDS?